 Writer-Director Ranjan Pramod has previously written many super hit films and this time he successfully gives life to a village and it’s people which eventually becomes a nostalgic cinematic experience.
 The visuals by Prashanth Raveendran looked easy and realistic.
 The background score merges with the situations that you rarely notice them.
 Bijibal’s songs were apt for the film, they give the audience the perfect feel of what’s happening on screen.
 As the film requires a natural narration, the cuts by Samjith Mhd were smooth.
 Some may blame the length of the film but to deliver the final impression the length was necessary.

 Coming to the performances, Biju Menon lives on screen as Baiju.
-He is so relatable and lovable, he also moves the viewers to tears in emotional scenes through a very natural performance, nothing is overdone from his side.
+He is relatable and lovable, moving the viewers to tears in emotional scenes through a very natural performance.
+He doesn’t overdo anything from his side.
 The film has a huge star cast that includes Aju Varghese, Vijaya Raghavan, Alancier, Indrans, Janardhanan, Deepak Parambol, Hanna Koshy, Hareesh and a lot more young actors.
 Everyone made their parts look as lively as possible.
 Special appreciation to debutant Sreekala ( Aju Varghese’s pair) who did her role brilliantly.
 Dileesh Pothan’s special appearance was delightful, especially the character he played is a reality check to many of us.
 Most of the characters get their moment in the film to perform so the long line of actors is never disturbing.

 Hardcore Film Lover and Ardent Movie Goer, Aspiring Film Maker.